unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 Nmap done: 1 IP address (1 host up) scanned in 151.02 seconds
 ```

-We can see that there are a ton of ports open that can be valuable to us: including FTP, NetBIOS (w/ SMB Shares), MySQL, and Port 12380 running a Web Server (Apache HTTPD).
+We can see that there are a ton of valuable (and possibly vulnerable) ports open: including FTP, NetBIOS (w/ SMB Shares), MySQL, and Port 12380 running a Web Server (Apache HTTPD).

-The first thing that caught my eye, was the fact that FTP was allowing anonymous logins.
+The first thing that caught my eye was the fact that FTP was allowing anonymous logins.
 So I made this my first target.
 Let's go ahead and login to FTP with the username: **anonymous** and the password: **anonymous**.

 ```console
 root@kali:~# ftp 192.168.1.13